desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 * `token_id`: Id of the token which would be transferred;
 * `msg`: Base64 encoded message to trigger on the receiver contract.

-An example of the message to send nft having a trigger message:
+Here an example message to send nft having a trigger message:
 ```json
 {
     "send_nft": {